matthijs166/battleship-coding-tournament/README.md

 In the folder `/src/brains/` you can find pre-made brains.
 You can use the brains as starting point for your own AI.
 The basic brains just do random moves until the game is over.

 ## Game data
-To know what is happning in the game you have inside a access to brainGameData.
+To know what is happening in the game, you have inside access to brainGameData.
 All the data is a deepCopy of the game data and will reset in the next turn.
 ```ts
 this.brainGameData: brainGameData